gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Declaring a Direct Method Binding

-Direct Method Bindings associate Azure IoT Direct Methods with a handler function.
+Direct Method Bindings map Azure IoT Direct Methods with a handler function.
 In the following example, when the device receives an Azure IoT Direct Method named **ResetMethod**, the **ResetDirectMethod** handler function will be called.

 ```c
 static DirectMethodBinding resetDevice = { .methodName = "ResetMethod", .handler = ResetDirectMethod };